sagemath/trac_to_gh/Issue 3236.md

 # Issue 3236: [with patch; needs review] cygwin -- quaddouble -- get it to work with cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3236

 Original creator: was